mehdiirh/ConnDroper/README.md

 # ConnDroper
-A bot for Block DDos Attackers of MTProto Proxies
+A bot for Block DDoS Attackers of MTProto Proxies

 ## Installation